kushaldas/lym/docs/startingcommands.rst

     Sun Jun 25 10:13:44 IST 2017

 In case you want to know the current date/time in UTC, use the following command.
-(I added this in 2018, so please do not get confused at the date).
+(I added this in 2018, so please do not get confused at the date.)

 ::